rozum-dev/near-go-warchest/README.md

-# DISCLAIMER: This tool is not yet well tested.

 # Near Go Warchest Bot.

 This tool/service dynamically maintaining no more than one seat and export metrics for [monitoring](https://prometheus.io).
 It uses [JSON-RPC](https://docs.near.org/docs/interaction/rpc) and [Near Shell](https://github.com/near/near-shell/) command line interface.